 Corporations can do more to work with governments, multilaterals and NGOs to develop the capacity of women business owners who want to transform ideas into the solutions that will create a more sustainable and just food system for us all.

-"Consumers can also play a critical role in this movement
+"Consumers can also play a critical role in this movement by buying from women directly."

 Corporations in the food system can sponsor any number of enterprise development initiatives that work with women in target markets.
 For example, they can launch mentoring programs dedicated to working with up and coming women suppliers seeking industry knowledge and introductions to buyers and prime suppliers.